akamai/re2g/README.md

 edit the values for `RE2_LIB` and `RE2_INC` there.
 Then you can just run Make without setting vars on the command line.

-Run `make clean` when changing these variables or Makefile.local.
+Run `make clean` when changing these variables or `Makefile.local`.

 # Testing